 Teachers provide regular feedback on children’s progress and/or oversee support staff doing so

 Teachers must assess how well children are moving through the curriculum and provide regular support and challenge.

-It is not the expectation that every piece of work uploaded will have a response.
-However, teachers will be checking work and supporting pupils daily.

 Teachers must communicate clearly with their class about how regularly they will be providing feedback and in what format.